Torea-L/JCCMTM/README.md

 The experimental procedure consists of three key steps:

-​Pre-training Data Preparation: The processed data is saved as .npy files for reusable storage upon completion;
+[1] ​Pre-training Data Preparation: The processed data is saved as .npy files for reusable storage upon completion;

-​Pre-training Phase;
+​[2] Pre-training Phase;

-​Sub-task Fine-tuning.
+​[3] Sub-task Fine-tuning.